Ola-jed/yaupl/README.md

 The root repertory is a gradle multi-module project

-- `ast-gen` (Gradle sub-project) : Util module to automate the generation of the classes for the ast
 - `code-samples` : Some samples illustrating the features of the language
 - `lang` (Gradle sub-project) : Class library which contains all the code responsible for lexing, parsing and interpreting the language
 - `runner` (Gradle sub-project) : Application that runs yaupl programs from the source code or in REPL mode